 3.7.2.
 Preparation of tyre

 3.7.2.1.
 Wash the tyre and dry it at the beads.
-Mount it without lubricant or adhesive on a clean, painted test rim.
+Mount it without lubricant or adhesive on a clean, painted test rim with a width comprised between the minimum and maximum width as per annex 9 .
 The rim contour shall be one of those specified for the fitment of the test tyre.